iPlumb3r/KeQuarks/Features/Meta-Modeling_EN.md

 ... but they are - also - TYPES/Classes in the __context of the business model__ of which they are part!
 ![EA](https://github.com/iPlumb3r/KeQuarks/blob/master/images/Meta-Modeling_EA.png)

 Representation of the several abstraction levels required in such context :
+(Cf original SEAMLESS <a href="https://github.com/iPlumb3r/SEAMLESS/blob/master/0_UseCases/ReadMe.md">use case</a>)
 ![Meta-Modeling UC](https://github.com/iPlumb3r/SEAMLESS/blob/master/Images/UC_Meta-Modeling_2020-04-03.jpg)